Trolling Motor FAQs

 The 40 amp circuit breaker is recommended for the 36lb and 40lb thrust motors.
 The 50 amp circuit breaker is recommended for the 46lb, 55lb, and 86lb motors.
 And the 60 amp circuit breaker is best for the 62lb thrust motor.
 These circuit breakers can be found for purchase HERE.
 Please note that the circuit breaker will only protect when the motor is at the highest speed setting, whether forward or reverse.

-21. Which propeller, 2-blade or 3-blade, will allow for greater travel distance with the same boat and same fully charged battery, and with all other factors being equal?
+21. Will the 2-blade or 3-blade propeller allow for greater travel distance with the same boat and same fully charged battery, and with all other factors being equal?

-22. The washer that goes under the nut to secure the propeller of the motor has two different sides.
-Which side should meet the propeller and which side should be towards the motor?
+22. The washer for propeller installation has two different sides.
+Which side should face the propeller and which side should face away?

 23. Can I replace the trolling motors propeller with another branded propeller?